 In the studio Christopher has conducted over sixty film and game scores, including Mortal Kombat, World of Warcraft: Shadowlands, Star Wars: The Director and the Jedi, Lego Batman and Truth, as well as a concert tour of Ministry of Sound.

-A new album of his chamber music will release on 24th March 2022.
+A new album of his chamber music was released in March 2022.

 In a parallel universe Christopher was a Councillor on the City of Ryde Council (in metropolitan Sydney), including a year as Deputy Mayor, from September 2017 to December 2021.